-The following is an excerpt from the book Back Like I Never Left, available for pre-order here.
+The following is an excerpt from the book Back Like I Never Left, available here.

 My first year being a single parent kind of sucked.
 I left my son’s dad and stopped breastfeeding, but I still wasn’t free.
 I would rush to work, hate work, then hurry home to my kid.
 I felt trapped in my own apartment each night.